Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/global-artifacts/user_manual.md

 ### 2.2 Structure of the application

-The following diagram illustrates an abstract structure of the application and it makes clear the relation between each role and the features.
+The following diagram illustrates an abstract structure of the application and makes clear the relation between each role and the feature.
 ![Use Case Diagram](01.requirements-engineering/svg/use-case-diagram.svg)